SohamPhansalkar/KeepTrack/README.md

 ## Track your inflow and outflow

-This project is made for personal use, this web based app allows user to keep a record of money in a neat and organised way
+This project is made for personal use, this web-based app allows users to keep a record of money in a neat and organised way

-- Multi languaged project
+- Multi-language project
-- DataBase managenmt
+- Database management
 - Frontend + Backend
 ## Features

 - Organized and neat
-- Light weight
+- Lightweight
-- Respensive
+- Responsive
-- Works great cross platform
+- Works great cross-platform
-- Compatable with WearOS & Android watches
+- Compatible with WearOS & Android watches

 > Idea
-> Faced problem to keep a record of my expenditure,
+> Faced the problem of keeping a record of my expenditures,
-> also it was difficult to report expenditure at the end of the month.
+> Also it was difficult to report expenditures at the end of the month.
-> This lightweight webapp
+> This lightweight web app
-> helped to record as well as to reduce unneseaary expenses
+> helped to record as well as to reduce unnecessary expenses
-> and also to keep track the money which I have lened to my friends
+> and also to keep track of the money which I have learned to my friends
 > This saves me from running out of my money